-For the first time, around 250 Border Security Force personnel from Gujarat have been posted at strategic locations across the city during the Ganpati festival.
-Lalbaugcha Raja alone gets 125 men as safety cover.
-However, Joint Commissioner of Mumbai Police (Law and Order) Dhananjay Kamlakar confirms there’s no terror alert
+Around 250 Border Security Force personnel from Gujarat have been posted at strategic locations across city during Ganpati festival.
+Lalbaugcha Raja alone gets 125 men as safety cover

 For the first time, around 250 Border Security Force personnel from Gujarat have been posted at strategic locations across the city to ensure safety and security during the Ganpati festival.
 Out of this, 125 have been spread across Mumbai city while the remaining are stationed at various locations, including rooftops, at Lalbaug to monitor the activities of devotees, who are thronging streets to catch a glimpse of the elephant-headed god, Lalbaugcha Raja.
 According to a BSF personnel, who didn’t wish to be named, though BSF jawans were deployed last year too, this is the first time so many personnel have been called in.

 On guard: Although BSF personnel were deployed in Mumbai last year as well, it’s the first time that such a large number of men has been posted.
 Pic/Dutta kumbhar